xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 : Consider having YANG as part of the protocol specification/change where possible, or have the YANG document progress in parallel.
 That may slow down the protocol specification, though.

+## Lack of Implementation of Proposed Solutions

+New solutions proposed by WGs such as NETMOD and NETCONF very often lack an implementation or only have a partial implementation.
+The situation has improved with the last hackathons (e.g., for YANG-Push), but these solutions became RFCs without a known implementation:

+* YANG-Push {{?RFC8641}}
+* Schema-mount {{?RFC8528}}
+* NMDA {{?RFC8342}}

+Schema-mount allegedly has only one known implementation because of the complexity of the solution.
+That means the IETF most likely spent lots of cycles for something which won't be deployed ever.

+While hackathons have improved the situation, the availablability of implementation is concerning.
+For open-source, 'sysrepo'/'libyang' are decent choices.

+NEW-OPS-REQ-READILTY-IMPLEM:
+: It is tempting to consider mandating at least one implementation.
+However, there were areas which imposed in the past rules for implementationsmanagement for I-Ds to be published as PS (e.g., {{?RFC1264}}), but these rules were relaxed for reasons described, e.g., {{?RFC4794}} and left it to the WGs to decide about the actual measures to put in place.
+To date, only IDR WG has clear guidance on two implementations.

 ## Open-source Tools

 While there are open-source implementations for NETCONF (e.g., NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.